Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 16, 2026

 Practicum Placements

-Fortunately, most MSW programs in California have long-standing partnerships with multiple types of social work agencies.
-You’ll likely work with a faculty advisor on securing a placement that fits your goals.
+Most California MSW programs have established partnerships with agencies across the state.
+You’ll typically work with a faculty advisor to identify a placement that matches your concentration and career goals.
+Placements can include:

-- Criminal Justice Agencies (parole offices, correctional facilities, juvenile justice programs, court systems, etc.)
+- Criminal justice agencies (parole offices, correctional facilities, juvenile justice programs, court systems)

-- Community-Based Organizations (local health clinics, domestic abuse shelters, etc.)
+- Community-based organizations (local health clinics, domestic abuse shelters, and more)

 Duties and Field Supervision

-- Community Organizer.
-In this role, MSW students may work with community members to identify and address social issues, mobilize resources, and advocate for positive change.
+- Community organizers work with community members to identify problems, mobilize resources, and advocate for change.

 Practicums for Online MSW Students